-California's replevin law enables state and local government agencies to recover public records that are not in government custody and are being held unlawfully.
+California's replevin law (Government Code 6204-6204.4) enables state and local government agencies to recover public records that are not in government custody and are being held unlawfully.
 (Replevin means an action for recovering goods wrongfully taken or detained.)
 California's Public Records Act (Government Code 6250-6276.48) states, "access to information concerning the conduct of the people's business is a fundamental and necessary right of every person in this state."
 Government records are essential to maintaining institutional knowledge and accountability over time, and to helping people understand the decisions made by their government.

 California's public records are created by state and local governments, defined by the California Public Records Act (Government Code 6250-6276.48) as any writing containing information relating to the conduct of the public's business prepared, owned, used, or retained by any state or local agency regardless of physical form or characteristics.
 Public records in the custody of, or maintained by, the Governor's office means any writing prepared on or after January 6, 1975.